abiel-lozano/Study-Bot/Documentation/Compilation.md

 This project needs to be compiled through a `.spec` file instead of giving the script directly to `pyinstaller` as an argument.

 This is a configuration file that tells `pyinstaller` how to compile the program.
-You can use the templates provided in [Config/studyBotCLI-template.spec](../Config/studyBotCLI-template.spec) amd [Config/studyBotGUI-template.spec](../Config/studyBotGUI-template.spec), depending on which version you wish to compile.
+You can use the templates provided in [Config/studyBotCLI-template.spec](../Config/studyBotCLI-template.spec) and [Config/studyBotGUI-template.spec](../Config/studyBotGUI-template.spec), depending on which version you wish to compile.

 This is required because the script needs to import some additional, temporary files for the `whisper` module that are not automatically bundled by `pyinstaller`.
 On the `datas` parameter of the `a` object in `.spec` file, you must add the path to where these files are located: